S2-group/slam-path-coverage-missions/README.md

 Then press enter on the turtlebot controller first, wait until the terminal says "Calibration end".
 After that you can press enter on the remote PC.  <br/>
 ![alt text](https://i.imgur.com/YKBv5MN.png)

+At the end of a mission, press Enter on both terminals to stop execution.

 For all mission executions, remember to allow the robot_SLAM_controller to reach "Calibration end" before starting the remote_SLAM_controller mission execution.

 In order to retrieve data files off the robot after all missions have executed, run: